-- 1. Polycarbonate lenses may be medically necessary for any of the following: - a.
-Patients with high ametropia (myopia greater than or equal to - 6.00 or hyperopia greater than or equal to + 4.00) diopters in any meridian1 - b.
-Patients under age 18 - c.
-Patients who are monocular with functional vision in one eye - d.
-As required for reasons of disability, or vocational, occupational, or recreational tasks - High Index lenses2 may be considered medically necessary for > +/- 8.00 diopters of refractive error in any meridian - 3.
-Transition lenses/ultraviolet blocking lenses (sunglasses) may be considered medically necessary for any of the following diagnoses: - a.
-Aniridia - b.
-Coloboma - c.
-Albinism - d.
-Ocular Albinism - e.
-Iridodialysis - 4.
-FL 41 Filters may be medically necessary for a diagnosis of blepharospasm.
+- 1. Polycarbonate lenses may be medically necessary for any of the following:

+- a.
+Patients with high ametropia (myopia greater than or equal to 6.00 or hyperopia greater than or equal to + 4.00) diopters in any meridian1

+- b.
+Patients under age 18

+- c.
+Patients who are monocular with functional vision in only one eye

+- d.
+As required for reasons of disability, or vocational, occupational, or recreational tasks

+- High Index lenses2 may be considered medically necessary for >+/- 8.00 diopters of refractive error in any meridian

+- 3. Transition/tint/photochromatic/ultraviolet blocking lenses may be considered medically necessary for any of the following diagnoses:

+- a.
+Aniridia

+- b.
+Coloboma

+- c.
+Albinism

+- d.
+Ocular Albinism

+- e.
+Iridodialysis

+- f.
+Pigmentary retinal dystrophy3